carshen/carshen.github.io/_posts/2014-03-25-inuition-aho-corasick-algorithm.markdown

 can see that the runtime to construct the trie is O(m) and to process the text is O(n) since we do a single pass through the text, and we can truncate at most n characters.
 We'll cover how to get these failure transitions next time, but note that this will happen in O(n).
+Outputting occurs in O(z) though note that in the example 'aaaa' with dictionary {'a', 'aa', 'aaa', 'aaaa'} we will have 10 outputs since every single occurrence is found.

 I hope my discussion has given you a basic intuition on how